redromnon/HeroicBashLauncher/README.md

 ## License
 This project is under the GNU GPLv3 license.
-You can take a look at the LICENSE.md for more information.
+You can take a look at LICENSE.md for more information.

-Makes use of the following projects - [Legendary](https://github.com/derrod/legendary), [heroic-gogdl](https://github.com/Heroic-Games-Launcher/heroic-gogdl) and [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher).
+Makes use of these amazing projects - [Legendary](https://github.com/derrod/legendary), [heroic-gogdl](https://github.com/Heroic-Games-Launcher/heroic-gogdl) and [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher).

 ## Support
-If you like my work and wish to support it, feel free to Buy Me A Coffee.
+Like my work!?
+Feel free to Buy Me A Coffee.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/redromnon)